apache/rocketmq-mqtt/README.md

 The mqtt-example module has written basic usage example code, which can be used for reference

 ## Protocol Version
-The currently supported protocol version is [MQTT 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.pdf), but the will and retain features are not supported yet
+The currently supported protocol version is [MQTT 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.pdf).

 ## Authentication
 At present, an implementation based on the HmacSHA1 signature algorithm is provided by default, Refer to **AuthManagerSample**.
 Users can customize other implementations to meet the needs of businesses to flexibly verify resources and identities.